msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 Any changes you make to the plugin `.ts` file will be reflected immediately in the dev environment.

-However, when development work is complete, the plugin should be built independently by running `yarn build` _in the plugin's root folder_, which will compile the typescript code into `.js` file(s).
-(There is also a shortcut `yarn build_plugins` to build all plugins from the project root.)
+After development work is complete, the plugin should be built independently by running _in the plugin's root folder_, which will compile the typescript code into `.js` file(s) with:

+ `yarn build`

+Alternatively to build all plugins from the project root folder with:

+`yarn build_plugins`

 When the main project is built (`yarn build`), the plugins are not re-compiled, but simply copied directly to the build folder, so its expected they will each have their own compiled `.js` file already in place.

 ## Needs consideration